psychemedia/storytelling-notes/fairy_midwife.md

 # The Fairy Midwife

-In an introduction to the fairy lore in Wales given in W. Y. Evans-Wentz's *The fairy-faith in Celtic countries*, 1911, by Sir John Rhys, we find a brief categorisation of the more common tales types, the fifth of which describes a tale in which *"[a] fairy husband procur[es] for his wife the attendance of a human midwife"*.
+In an introduction to the fairy lore in Wales given in W. Y. Evans-Wentz's *The fairy-faith in Celtic countries*, 1911, by Pofessor Sir John Rhys (Rhŷs; he was knighted in 1907), we find a brief categorisation of the more common tales types, the fifth of which describes a tale in which *"[a] fairy husband procur[es] for his wife the attendance of a human midwife"*.

 ```{admonition} The fairy faith in Wales, 1911
 :class: dropdown